Aylumus/aylumus.github.io/README.md

-Welcome to the..
+Welcome to my..
-# Official Constex Github Page
+# Official Github Page!

-Here, you can find the internals aswell as some files of the github page at: warkened.github.io/constex
+Here, you can find things about me aswell as projects and other things I have been working on, such as Constex.

 # What is Constex?
-Constex is a premium roblox executor/exploit that features a functioning LBI executor, along with a Level 8 security context.
+Constex is a private Roblox programming tool that features a functioning Proto Conv executor, along with a Level 7 security context, and--Coming Soon--a LuaU Decompiler*.

-Constex is created by Spyrogg, whose interests point towards reverse engineering, C#, LuaU, and C++.
-You can get constex at: spyyrogg.github.io/constex for only $15 USD via PayPal.*
+Constex is a side project created by Aylumus, whose interests are in reverse engineering, C#, LuaU, and C++.
+You can apply for constex at: aylumus.github.io/constex

-*Crypto Accessablity Coming Soon.
+*Decompiler Coming Soon.

-## BUY CONSTEX TODAY FOR $15 USD!
+## NOTE THAT NOT ALL APPLICATIONS ARE ACCEPTED!
+IF I DON'T RESPOND THEN IT IS PROBABLY BECAUSE YOU ARE DECLINED!